 Is There a Cap on VA Disability Pay Rates?

-Each additional child entitles the veteran to a supplement on his VA disability pay rates.
+Each additional child entitles veterans to a supplement on their VA disability pay rates.
 So, there is no limit on how many children can qualify.

 Are These Increased VA Disability Pay Rates Paid to the Veteran or the Child?